unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/ToonEVAdjustment.md

 <img width = "800" src="images/TooEvAdjustmenEfficiency2.png">

 **Toon EV Adjustment** is only available for HDRP.
 When combined with post-effects, such as the Exposure Volume Profile, is designed to render optically correct images without collapsing even in bright environments as intense as 130,000 lux.
-However, because the **Unity Toon Shader** uses a totally different logic to render toons, the automatic correction built in HDRP isn't enough to get the picture the artist wants. **Toon EV Adjustment** supports artists' corrections in two ways.
+But, because the **Unity Toon Shader** uses a totally different logic to render toons, the automatic correction built in HDRP isn't enough to get the picture the artist wants. **Toon EV Adjustment** supports artists' corrections in two ways.

 ## Scene Toon EV Adjustment
 <img width = "380" src="images/sceneToonEvAdjustment.png">